 is the most widely-planted red wine grape in Spain.
 It is especially

 of tinta roriz in Portugal's Douro Valley.
 Tempranillo is relatively uncommon, however, in most other wine-producing countries.

-Tempranillo quality seem to prefer cooler climates, but low resistance to many vine diseases1 and pests can be problematic.
+Tempranillo quality seems to prefer cooler climates, but low resistance to many vine diseases2 and pests can be problematic.
 The vines themselves tolerate heat well, but the fruit develops indistinct flavors and undesirable characteristics in warm climes.
-The vines are very vigorous, have a tendency to over-crop, and its clusters are usually large.
+Quite vigorous by nature, they have a tendency to over-crop and clusters are usually large.
 Leaf thinning, suckering, and crop thinning or "green harvesting" are commonly required to insure a balanced crop that fully ripens.

 Prominent in world viticulture only in Spain, small amounts of tempranillo are also grown in Oregon and California, where it was probably first introduced in the late 1890s.
 Amador, Calaveras and El Dorado counties, Alexander Valley, Lodi, Sonoma, and Paso Robles all are now producing and bottling tempranillo.